 - Internet and mobile access

 It’s always a good idea to put aside some cash for emergencies.
 If this is not possible, consider using a low-cost money transfer like InstaReM for money transfers to and from home.
-With InstaReM, you can enjoy Zero-Margin FX rates and zero hidden charges.
+With InstaReM, you can enjoy competitive FX rates sourced from Reuters and zero hidden fees.

 You Might Also Like To Read: Important Financial Considerations For Studying Abroad